 Local municipal official plans contain specific land division policies.
 Making changes to your existing property through the division of land, rights-of-way or easements may also require land severance approval.
 Who approves a severance application depends on whether it is considered “disputed” or “undisputed.”
-Undisputed applications are approved by Huron County’s Manager of Planning or her alternate and meet three criteria:
+Undisputed applications are approved by Huron County’s Planning Director or their alternate and meet three requirements:

 - are recommended for approval by the local municipality,